Digitally native vertical brands (DNVB): everything you should know

 When defining what a digitally native vertical brand is, it’s helpful to break it down into two parts: “Digitally Native” and “Vertical Brand.”

 A digitally native business, quite simply, is a business that began by selling their product or services online.
 There are many businesses that fit this classification, including direct-to-consumer brands like Warby Parker, along with retailers like Amazon and Wayfair.

-This is in contrast to other brands, like Walmart or Macy’s, that began as brick-and-mortar businesses and eventually expanded into having an online presence where consumers can buy products online and have them delivered to their door.
+This is in contrast to other more traditional brands, like Walmart or Macy’s, that began as brick-and-mortar businesses and eventually expanded into having an online presence where consumers can buy products online and have them delivered to their door.